 Employees are responsible for immediate payment to the university of any prorated amount of Tuition Assistance if a post-registration audit reveals that their employee status changed during the semester or summer session in which their children or spouse received the benefit; if it is found that any Tuition Assistance was applied to ineligible tuition or fees; or if the maximum allowed units was exceeded.
 Please note that the first and last day of classes in any session, including summer courses, is defined by the university’s academic calendar.

 Please be sure you have read the above page carefully as it explains which forms are applicable in your situation.

 - Tuition Assistance Application - Child or Spouse

 - Tuition Assistance Application - Child of Employee with 15+ Years

 However, certification forms must be emailed directly to email@example.com:

 Once your child enrolls, you’re not only a USC employee but also a USC parent!
 The university provides a great deal of information to parents – start at the USC Parents website.

 Your university employment may provide your child an alternative to a USC degree.
-Every child who is eligible for Tuition Assistance is also eligible to compete for scholarships in the Tuition Exchange program, which is not a benefit, strictly speaking, but a selective and competitive scholarship program that allows children to earn their degree from another institution at greatly reduced cost.
+Every child who is eligible for Tuition Assistance is also eligible to compete for scholarships in the Tuition Exchange program, which is not a benefit, strictly speaking, but a selective and competitive scholarship program that allows children to earn their undergraduate degree from one of more than 600+ Tuition Exchange member schools worldwide – at greatly reduced cost.

 See how lives have been changed